 Current Maturities of Long Term Debt definition

-Current Maturities of Long Term Debt means, during a period beginning and ending on designated dates, the amount of Company’s long-term debt and capitalized leases which become due during that period.
+Current Maturities of Long Term Debt as of a given date means the amount of the Borrower's long-term debt and capitalized leases which became due during the applicable period ending on the designated date.

 Current Maturities of Long Term Debt means all payments in respect of Long Term Debt (other than Debt under this Agreement) that are required to be made within one year from the date of determination, whether or not the obligation to make such payments would constitute a current liability of the obligor under GAAP, excluding, however, any such payment required to be made on the ultimate maturity date of such Debt.